CJ 242 Race, Law, and Justice • 5 Cr.

-- Demonstrate knowledge of key terms (e.g., multiculturalism, racism, institutional racism, prejudice, racial groups) by correctly identifying them in readings and using them accurately in essays and discussions.
+- Use key terms (e.g., multiculturalism, racism, institutional racism, prejudice, racial groups) correctly.

-- Demonstrate comprehension of the need for multicultural law enforcement by explaining the roles that racism and prejudice played in police-community conflicts, the creation of laws, the enforcement of laws, the legal interpretation of laws, the sentencing of offenders and community response to the police.
+- Explain the roles that racism and prejudice played in police-community conflicts, the creation of laws, the enforcement of laws, the legal interpretation of laws, the sentencing of offenders and community response to the police.

-- Apply comprehension of multicultural law enforcement by identifying the policing philosophies, strategies and techniques used by police departments and explain whether the departments have not yet addressed the needs of a diverse community.
+- Apply comprehension of multicultural law enforcement by identifying the policing philosophies, strategies and techniques used by police departments and explaining whether the departments have addressed the needs of a diverse community.

 - Evaluate the new policing strategies employed by the contemporary police departments and argue whether these new approaches address the arguments and concerns raised by those minority groups that are affected.